 The practice of excavating caves to create temples originated in India several centuries ago and spread across Asia as far as China.
 They were often established in sites of outstanding natural beauty by passing monks who stopped for worship or meditation, and they would house monks and nuns.
-The interiors of the caves are brightly decorated and filled with images and carvings.
+The interiors of the cave temples are brightly decorated and filled with images and carvings.
 Visitors will also observe orange-robed monks going about their daily business and worshippers praying or lighting incense.
 In southern Thailand many temples have been built into caves or clusters of caves on the sides of mountains and they often feature spectacular limestone formations.

 Wat Suwan Kuha